 Creamy asparagus risotto, cooked with fresh herbs, Parmigiano-Reggiano and a touch of lemon.
 Perfect Spring meatless main dish or wonderful topped with grilled shrimp or scallops.

 Risotto can be a labor of love, it’s not the kind of dish you turn on and walk away from, but instead slowly cooked with ladle-fuls of broth, adding more each time it’s absorbed.
 Just before the last ladle, you add the fresh asparagus to the last five minutes of cooking time and finish it with a touch of lemon juice and lemon zest.

 This spear-shaped veggie is an awesome weapon for your health.
 It’s packed with disease-fighting nutrients including fiber, folate, vitamins A, C, E and K and glutathione, a detoxifying compound that may protect against certain types of cancer.
-And it’s loaded with age-defying antioxidants that work to neutralize cell-damaging free radicals in your body.
+It’s also loaded with age-defying antioxidants that work to neutralize cell-damaging free radicals in your body.
 Look for spears with tight buds and firm stalks without wrinkles.